Paul Swindell

 After our first meet-up in February 2015, I realised I was not alone.
 It was the first time since my cardiac arrest the previous year that I had spoken face-to-face with someone who had experienced what I had.
 This was also true for my wife, who also happened to be my lifesaver.
 From that meet-up, the idea of SCA UK was born.
 Since then, we have achieved a considerable amount, primarily providing information, resources and support to others in a similar situation but also raising the profile of survivorship and the need for better post-discharge care.
 We are starting to get traction in this, and with the formation of the charity, I genuinely believe we have a bright future ahead and will make a significant difference in the lives of many who join our ranks.

-Post-SCA Cognitive problems leaflet published
+Post-SCA Mental health well-being leaflet published

 Item added to cart.